sylhare/sylhare.github.io/_posts/2022/2022-02-24-Javascript-objects.md

 This can make your notation less redundant, trying to use this feature will push you into using adequate variable 👌.

-> _Note_: Shorthand can be used in Javascript to refer to the fact of using [smaller][2] notations.<br>
+> _Note_: Shorthand can be used in Javascript to refer to the fact of using [shorter][2] notations.<br>
 > Like we've seen for the functions.

 ### Computed property name

 Since ECMAScript 2015, you can pass a variable as key in your object.
-This is called the [computed property name][3], because it will be computed.
+This is called the [computed property name][3], because it will be computed at run time.
+It uses the square bracket notation that was already used for accessing properties where `object.key` returns the same value as `object['key']` as mentioned in the [property accessors][12] documentation.

-It uses the square bracket notation, so let's define some keys:
+So let's define some keys a variable and a method:

 ```js
 var myKey = () => 'key'